 Helps a couple understand common pitfalls in marriage

 In a premarital counseling session, a counselor or a pastor will sometimes bring in an older married couple to share their marriage story.
 This is usually a good opportunity for young couples to learn from these couples’ experiences.
 They can ask questions and learn from the couple’s mistakes or successes.

 It’s important for you as a couple to understand that you don’t know everything about marriage.
 Listening to other older couples might help you navigate common marriage pitfalls.
-A premarital counselling program will help you identify and start a mentor-ship relationship with an older couple.
+A premarital counseling program will help you identify and start a mentorship relationship with an older couple.

 Even though a premarital counseling workbook will help you start conversations, you will benefit more from wise counsel from older couples.

 Help you understand intimacy and How to cultivate it

 Yesterday my wife and I were having a premarital counseling session with a couple from church.
 As we went through the topic of sex and intimacy we noticed that both of them were a bit uncomfortable.
 Apparently, they hadn’t talked about sex and intimacy.
 Thank God for premarital counseling because now they get a chance to have this conversation.

 This is the advantage of doing a premarital counseling session before marriage.
 It gives you and your partner an opportunity to talk about things you never thought you will talk about.
 Sex is something that most Christian couples don’t talk about before marriage.
 Most married people don’t even have an idea of how to cultivate intimacy.